usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 #### 6.6.5 - ODE Logging Properties

-ODE produces two log files:

-1. The application log file: for overall application health monitoring
+ODE produces to an application log file for overall application health and behavior monitoring.

-2. Events log file: for tracking and monitoring major data events such as the flow of data files through the system

-The configuration of the loggers is done via _logback.xml_ file.
-The default logback.xml is located in the _src/main/resources_ directory of the source code as well as in the _BOOT-INF\\classes\\_ directory of the executable jar file.
+The configuration of the logger is done via the [_logback.xml_](/jpo-ode-svcs/src/main/resources/logback.xml) file.
+Once the service is built, the logging configuration is located in the _BOOT-INF\\classes\\_ directory of the executable jar file.
 To modify the default values, you can modify the source _src/main/resources/logback.xml_ file before building the software or place a different _logback.xml_ file with the modified